encosoft-kr/.github/profile/README.md

 ### What We Stand For

-* **Structured Thinking**: Every solution begins with a precise understanding of the problem.
+* **Structured Thinking**: Every solution begins with a precise understanding of the problem, leading to methodical and robust designs.
-* **Minimalism with Meaning**: Functionality without clutter.
-Design that serves clarity.
+* **Minimalism with Meaning**: Functionality without clutter; Design that serves clarity and intentionality.
-* **Sovereignty of Execution**: We value independence, transparency, and uncompromised technical ownership.
+* **Sovereignty of Execution**: We value independence, transparency, and uncompromised technical ownership in every project.
-* **Quiet Engineering**: No noise.
-Just real work, silently building systems that work.

-Our focus is on delivering profound impact through meticulous, behind-the-scenes execution.
+* **Quiet Engineering**: No noise, just real work — silently building systems that deliver profound impact through meticulous execution.

 More details on how we operate can be found in our [team handbook(TBD)]().

 ---